oddle-engineering/oddle-chat-wrapper-ui/docs/dynamic-entity-association.md

 4. **Error Handling**: If the chat client hasn't been initialized yet, the update will be silently ignored with a console warning.

-5. **Thread Loading**: If you're loading an existing thread (via `threadId` prop), make sure the `entityId` matches the thread's entity to ensure proper access control.
+5. **Thread Loading**: When `entityId` is provided, the chat will automatically load the conversation history for that entity using the flexible query-based loading system.

 ## API Reference